List of political parties in Italy: 1890s–1940s

+1940s–1990s

-In 1946, through a referendum, Italy became a republic and a Constituent Assembly wrote the republican Constitution.
-Between 1948 and 1992, the party system was dominated by two major parties: the Christian Democracy, the structural party of government, and the Italian Communist Party, the main opposition party.
-Another stable opposition party was the post-fascist Italian Social Movement.
-For about half a century, following a so-called conventio ad excludendum of the Italian Communist Party, the governments were led by the Christian Democracy, that chose its coalition partners among smaller parties situated either to its left or right: the Italian Socialist Party, the Italian Democratic Socialist Party, the Italian Liberal Party and the Italian Republican Party.
-Between 1981 and 1991, the Christian Democrats formed coalition governments named Pentapartito with all four of them.
-That was the time when several northern regional parties, whose policy themes were federalism and autonomism, were established.
-In 1991 they federated themselves into Lega Nord, which became the country's fourth largest party in the 1992 general election.
+With the 1946 Italian institutional referendum, Italy became a republic and a Constituent Assembly wrote the republican Constitution of Italy.
+Between 1948 and 1992, the party system was dominated by two major parties: Christian Democracy, the structural party of government, and the Italian Communist Party, the main opposition party.
+Another stable opposition party was the Italian Social Movement, a neo-fascist party founded by Mussolini's fascist followers, which was subjected to a cordone sanitaire and excluded from the Constitutional Arch.
+When the short-lived Tambroni government received the necessary vote of confidence from the Italian Parliament thanks to the support of the Italian Social Movement in 1960, a unique case in the history of the Italian Republic, it sparked significant criticism and protests.
+For about half a century, following a conventio ad excludendum of the Italian Communist Party, the governments were led by Christian Democracy, which chose its coalition partners among smaller parties situated either to its left or right: the Italian Socialist Party, the Italian Democratic Socialist Party, the Italian Liberal Party, and the Italian Republican Party.

+The Italian system of centrism, which began in 1947 with the expulsion of the Italian Communist Party and the Italian Socialist Party were ejected, lasted until around 1958, when the organic centre-left began to take root and governed the country between from 1963 to 1976, leading to the Historic Compromise between Christian Democracy and the Italian Communist Party.
+Between 1981 and 1991, with the failure of the Historic Compromise the Christian Democrats formed coalition governments named Pentapartito with Italian Socialist Party, the Italian Democratic Socialist Party, the Italian Liberal Party, and the Italian Republican Party.
+That was the time when several Northern Italy regional parties, whose policy themes were federalism and autonomism, were established.
+In 1991, they federated themselves into Lega Nord, which became the country's fourth largest party in the 1992 Italian general election.